You can find both the German and English versions of the FSE Consitution here.

 On-Topic Divisions

 On-Topic Divisions are semi-autonomous networks that exist to provide and deliver specific expertise and services.
-FSE currently has two On-Topic Divisions, whose directors sit on the FSE Board:
+FSE currently has four On-Topic Divisions, whose directors sit on the FSE Board:

 The FSE Board requires a two-thirds majority to create a new On-Topic Division.